 Property change of use for business

-A Change of Use Permit may be required if you are changing the type of business operating in an existing premises.
+A change of Use Permit may be required if you are changing the type of business operating at an existing premises.

 We recommend that you contact our Statutory Planning Department on 03 5734 6200 to: